GeoscienceAustralia/galileoQC/README.md

 For installations on PCs running Win10, Win11, macos, Debian, Fedora, or Ubuntu.

-It is recommended that a MiniConda environment be set up for pe*ga*susQC with the current versions of python and pip.
+It is recommended that a virtual environment be set up for pe*ga*susQC with the current versions of python and pip.

 Installation is known to work using pip: